julianchurchill/text-adventure/README.md

 Backlog
 =======

-- 100% completion popup could be text in at the end of the description instead.
-Removes the need for delayed showing.
 - Forest maze should be moved to the friary, past the kitchen as the herb garden
 - Perhaps food and wine are given to you by Bella 'to sustain you' after she enchants your axe.
 This effectively controls opening the friary at the right time.
 - Scrollbars on action buttons list to make it clear that there might be more buttons